banner

 mInputChannelsByToken[inputChannel->getConnectionToken()] = inputChannel;

-// Add the fd of the inputChannel to the looper, with the corresponding event being ALOOPER_EVENT_INPUT
+// Add the inputChannel's fd to the looper, with the corresponding event being ALOOPER_EVENT_INPUT

 // The passed looper callback is handleReceiveCallback, so when events arrive, this callback will be triggered